onja-org/music-of-madagascar/index.md

-## Malagasy singers:
+## Malagasy artists:
-### Welcome to this list of malagasy singer.
-If you want to know the famous singer in madagascar, just click those link bellow.
+Welcome to this list of malagasy artists.
+If you want to know the famous artists in madagascar, just click those link below.

 - [A](a/index.md)
 - [B](b/index.md)